amaloraini/cross-lingual-ZP/README.md

 "candidate_end_indices": [[end indices of candidates in sentence 1],[end indices of candidates in sentence 2]], "labels": [candidate labels]

-In train.json, we show how we represent a data instance when it appears in only one sentence and when it appears in two sentences.
+In train.json, we show how we represent one data instance when it appears as one sentence and when it appears as two sentences.

-OntoNotes 5.0 is copyrighted but freely available at https://catalog.ldc.upenn.edu/LDC2013T19
+OntoNotes 5.0 text is copyrighted, but freely available at https://catalog.ldc.upenn.edu/LDC2013T19

+Note: We also included BERT tokenization file.
+We made it work smoothly with get_wordpiece_indices() function (check line 211 for more information).